-I. Preprofessional Year
+Preprofessional Year

 Those wishing to enrol in the BSc Medical Laboratory Science program must complete a preprofessional year before applying for admission to the Faculty.
-The required courses or their equivalents are available at various universities and community colleges in Alberta.
-Students should where possible take these courses (equivalent to \star 30 at the University of Alberta) as one year of full-time study.
+The required courses or their transfer equivalents are available at various postsecondary institutions in Alberta.
+Students should where possible take these courses (equivalent to $\star$ 30 at the University of Alberta) as one year of full-time study.

-II.
-Academic Requirements

-A minimum of \star 30 are required including courses in introductory chemistry, organic chemistry, microbiology, genetics, and English.
-For University of Alberta students, appropriate courses would include the following:
+The following ★30 are required.

-(1) English \star 6
+English ★6

-- (2) General Chemistry $\star 6$
+General Chemistry ★6

-- (3) Organic Chemistry ★6
+Organic Chemistry ★6

-- (4) Biology ★3 (cell biology)
+Biology ★3 (cell biology)

-- (5) ★3 from Biology, Genetics, Microbiology, or Zoology
+★3 from Biology, Genetics, Microbiology, or Zoology

-- (6) Statistics ★3
+Statistics ★3

-- (7) ★3 options (any Faculty)
+★3 options (any Faculty)

-This coursework is compatible with programs required of students in the preprofessional disciplines of Pharmacy, Medicine and Dentistry; with the specialization and honors programs in the Faculty of Science of Biochemistry, Cell Biotechnology, Genetics, Microbiology.
-All regulations of the Faculty in which the student is currently registered must be followed.

-III.
-Other Requirements

-(1) Selection Process: A minimum GPA of 2.0 is required in preprofessional coursework.
-Except for ENGL, all preprofessional courses are prerequisites for senior courses.
-Thus, deficiencies would normally have to be made up.
-The preprofessional program may be completed through full- or part-time study at a number of postsecondary institutions that offer courses accepted as equivalent.
-The selection process is competitive, and applicants will be rank ordered according to the GPA in the required preprofessional courses.
+- Selection Process: A minimum GPA of 2.0 is required in preprofessional coursework.
+The selection process is competitive, and applicants will be ranked primarily on academic achievement in the required preprofessional courses.
+Other factors considered in ranking include overall academic achievement (emphasizing recent academic performance), a demonstrated ability to perform well in a consecutive Fall/Winter Term of fulltime study (preferably 30 units), a personal interview, and a letter of intent.
 Preference will be given to those students who have completed the required ★30 in one academic year.
-An applicant may not benefit from additional postsecondary courses.

-Deposit: Upon notification of acceptance, applicants will be required to confirm their admission and intention to register by submitting a nonrefundable tuition deposit within the time specified in the letter of acceptance.
-The deposit will be credited toward payment of tuition upon completion of registration.
-(See §13.5.3).

-(2) Spoken English Requirement: Applicants must meet a spoken English requirement.
-(See §13.3.2.)
+An applicant may not benefit from additional postsecondary courses. - 2.
+Spoken English Requirement: Applicants must meet a spoken English requirement.
+(See Spoken English Requirement.)

-- (3) Letter of Intent: Applicants must submit a letter with their application for admission stating their career goals, knowledge of the profession, related experience, and reasons for seeking admission to Medical Laboratory Science.
-Prospective students are encouraged to tour a clinical laboratory, speak to staff in a clinical laboratory or investigate the career online to assist in their understanding of the program. - (4) Police Information Checks: Applicants should be aware that a clear Police Information Check is required at the time of admission and that any criminal charges pending must be declared.
+- 3. Letter of Intent: Applicants must submit a letter with their application for admission stating their career goals, knowledge of the profession, related experience, and reasons for seeking admission to Medical Laboratory Science.
+Prospective students are encouraged to investigate the career to assist in their understanding of the program. - 4.
+Personal Interview: Interview selection is based on postsecondary academic records and a letter of intent received by April 1 [see Medicine and Dentistry (Admission and Readmission Deadlines)].
+Selected applicants will be interviewed to determine if they have the qualities necessary for the profession.
+The interview will evaluate qualities such as communication, teamwork, reflection, conflict resolution, empathy, responsibility, initiative, problem-solving ability, prioritization and organization.
+Short-listed applicants will be advised of the interview date. - 5.
+Police Information Checks: Applicants should be aware that a clear Police Information Check is required at the time of admission and that any criminal charges pending must be declared.
 Under the Protection for Persons in Care Act, all students going to any clinical placement or rotation in Alberta are required to complete a Police Information Check (also known as a Criminal Record Check, Security Clearance Check, or Police Clearance), which must include a Vulnerable Sector Check.
 The clinical practice site will determine the criteria for acceptance/denial of a placement.
 Students are responsible for having a Police Information Check completed upon receiving admission to the Faculty.

 Students who have concerns related to their ability to provide a clear Police Information Check should consult with the Faculty.
 The ultimate responsibility for ensuring that students meet the requirements of clinical agencies lies with the students.
 Other background checks may be required by a clinical agency, such as a child intervention record check.
 Students will be advised if any additional background checks are required by the clinical agency.
-See §23.8.3 for more information on the general requirements concerning Police Information Checks and the fees associated with them.
+See Requirement for Police Information Checks for more information on the general requirements concerning Police Information Checks and the fees associated with them.